bozzelliandrea/bozzelliandrea/README.md

 ### Hi there 👋, I'm Boz, a Software Engineer

-- 🧠 I'm collaborating to [Illustrated Machine Learning](https://github.com/illustrated-machine-learning) platform, a new way to learn machine learning and computer vision
+- 🧠 I'm collaborating to [Illustrated Machine Learning](https://github.com/illustrated-machine-learning) platform, a new way to study machine learning and computer vision
 - 🔭 I’m currently working on open source and [diner](https://github.com/bozzelliandrea/diner) project
 - 🌱 I’m currently learning algorithms and data structure
 - 👯 I’m looking to collaborate on javascript or java open source projects